Where do middle-class people with a vague sense of guilt about the environment go at the weekend? They go glamping.

 Let’s say we had to come up with a score for the Sky Den – would we give it five for the opening roof, or two for the basic shower and musty blankets?

 I chatted with AirBnB’s UK manager, James McClure, recently.
-He told me that the success of the company (now operating in 191 countries) is that they focus on experiences rather than features.
+He told me that the success of the company is that they focus on experiences rather than features.
 So, it’s about making friends, and living like a local.
 While you might want a comfortable bed and wifi as well, you’ll leave the five-star review rather than the four-star review because your host left you a pot of home-made fig jam, introduced you to the restaurant owner round the corner and took you on a bike tour of her favourite places.

 So, applying James’ rules to the Romany caravan we stayed in – we’d mark it high for the overall fascination of the wagon itself, and that would trump the discomfort of a bed only 4’ long; but we’d mark it low for the lack of any personal attention from the ‘host’.